 The British newspaper the Guardian called the referendum on June 23 2016 the ‘biggest political decision of the century’.
 British voters answered the question: ‘Should the United Kingdom remain a member of the European Union or leave the European Union?’

 Moreover, particularly on the European continent, political leaders, thinktanks, scholars, business representatives and interested citizens are critically following the campaign for the referendum.
 On the European mainland various media has pointed out that leaving the European Union would be terrible for the (economic) stability and future of the EU.
-This can also be seen in the 'Brexit News' section just below.
 But would leaving the EU be legally possible when taken into account European as well as domestic law?
 This 'Library Special' tries to identify some –but not extensively- difficult legal talking points when the choice of the British people is to leave the EU.

 It should be noted that the referendum is not legally binding.
 The Guardian of March 7th writes: ‘The British parliament still has to repeal the 1972 European Communities Act if the leave campaign wins, and ratify the Withdrawal Treaty.
 Members of Parliament could technically choose to ignore the referendum result and block the agreement, but it would be madness for politicians to attempt to go directly against a popular referendum result.’

-In European law a provision is codified for Member States to withdraw from the European Union.
-Article 50 of the Treaty on the European Union (Hereafter: TEU) reads as follows:
+In European law a provision is codified for Member States to withdraw from the European Union: Article 50 of the Treaty on the European Union (Hereafter: TEU)

 ‘1.
 Any Member State may decide to withdraw from the Union in accordance with its own constitutional requirements.